FreeshardBase/documentation/docs/user_guides/smart_home.md

 ![Screenshot of MQTTX welcome screen](smart_home_img/mqttx_welcome.png)

 Create a new connection and enter the connection details as shown on the screenshot.
-Replace the host with the URL of your own Portal.
-Then click connect to establish a connection with your broker.
+Replace the host with the URL of your Mosquitto app which is `mosquitto.<id>.p.getportal.org` Then click connect to establish a connection with your broker.

 ![Screenshot of MQTTX connection settings](smart_home_img/mqttx_connection.png)

+??? note "Why port 443?"
-Note that we are using port 443 because MQTTX connects to mosquitto by using MQTT over websocket.
+    We are using port 443 because MQTTX only supports connections using MQTT over websocket.
     The normal MQTT port is usually 8883.
+    Mosquitto offers both variants.

 In order to test the connection, subscribe to the broker using a second client, e.g. the `mosquitto_sub` cli tool.
 You can subscribe using the same client that you used with MQTTX.